-Westaim has adopted the strategy to co-invest alongside third party capital in its investment vehicles, the first such vehicle being the Partnership, with the objective of growing shareholder value through capital appreciation in its investments and generating investment income.
+Westaim pursues business investment opportunities with the objective of growing shareholder value through capital appreciation in these investments and related income.
+From time to time, Westaim may also invite other investors with third party capital to co-invest alongside Westaim.
+The first such vehicle is the Partnership.
 The Company uses fair value as the key measure to monitor and evaluate its investments.
-The Company, through its wholly-owned subsidiary, Westaim HIIG GP Inc., also earns fees from providing advisory services to HIIG.
+The Company also earns, through wholly-owned entities, advisory fees in connection with its investment activities.
+The provision of these advisory services does not constitute a significant business activity of the Company and the Company has assessed and concluded that the advisory fees do not represent a substantial source of income.
 As a result, Westaim has determined that it qualifies as an investment entity under IFRS, and commenced reporting its financial results in accordance with IFRS applicable to investment entities, on a prospective basis, effective July 1, 2014.
 Adopting the investment entity accounting rules in IFRS 10 did not have an impact on the Company's consolidated financial statements, except that fair value is used to measure its investments.